WVU's season lies with 'perfectionist' Stevenson

 “I’m not trying to make this seem like I don’t like it,” Stevenson said.
 “I do like it.
 I’m just trying to stay mellow and enjoy it.
 Tomorrow is a new day.
 We have Iowa State, which just throttled Kansas.

-"I'd love to do it again, but I'd rather have a win," he concluded.
+“I’d love to do it again, but I’d rather have a win,” he said.

 The numbers say for WVU to have a win, Stevenson must perform at his highest level through the remainder of the meat grinder that is a Big 12 season.